block-foundation/index-decentralized-applications/README.md

 * [Mastodon](https://joinmastodon.org): Social networking, back in your hands.
 Follow friends, discover new ones.
 Publish anything you want: links, pictures, text, video.
 A platform that is community-owned and ad-free.
 * [Manyverse](https://gitlab.com/staltz/manyverse): An off-grid social network powered by Scuttlebutt for mobile.
 * [Nostr](https://github.com/nostr-protocol/nostr) - A potentially effective decentralized social network.
 An uncomplicated, open protocol that fosters a genuinely censorship-resistant and global social network (https://nostr.com/)
+* [Pleroma](https://pleroma.social): An open-protocol federated social networking server.
+Compatible with GNU Social, Mastodon, and numerous other ActivityPub and OStatus implementations.

 ### Chat and Messaging